 The UDP supports higher densities on sites with good or very good public transport accessibility (Policy H14 Residential Density) and the revised Supplementary Planning Guidance Note 17 (SPG17 Design Guide for New Development) sets out the standards to support such development.
 Although currently Neasden is within a moderate to good accessibility area, the Council considers that the Jubilee line which serves Neasden, together with the bus routes which pass the site, make this a well connected location.
 This is particularly so with the recent upgrading and extension of the Jubilee Line.

 Policy H10 (Housing on Brownfield Sites) of the UDP encourages the development of brownfield sites without plan allocations that do not come forward for development.
 Gavin House is situated on one such site.
-This site would be suitable for more intensive development, particularly for a highdensity residential element on the upper floors.
+This site would be suitable for more intensive development, particularly for a high-density residential element on the upper floors.
 The Council will require a mix of dwelling sizes and a mix of affordable and market housing within any residential scheme.

 For the ground floor a mix of retail and commercial uses would be suitable.
 The latter is geared to meeting the needs of station users and passing trade, however, any retail should not compete with retail in the town centre.
+Community uses such as health or nursery would also be acceptable on the ground floors given the location and accessibility of the site (CF2 Location of Small Scale Community Facilities).